Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

-Table~\ref{tab:prob10det} shows the performance of the model-free dynamic programming algorithms and that of \ql{} with varying $\epsilon$.
-We also include a deterministic version of \ql{}, labeled as `$(\pi)$', that uses digits of $\pi$ base four, to select actions \cite{TimLavLav25}.
-We show the average run time of the algorithm, how often the values for the whole state space converge, and the time it takes for the value of the initial state to converge.
+To address questions (2) and (3) above, we define convergence for \ql{} as convergence to the optimal cost-to-go values computed by a model-based value iteration.
+Note that $Q^*$ can be obtained from $G^*$ using (\ref{eqn:qval2}) for this comparison.
+Table~\ref{tab:prob10det} shows the performance of the model-free versions of Dijkstra's algorithm and value iteration, and that of \ql{} with varying $\epsilon$ for a representative problem.
+We also include a deterministic version of \ql{}, labeled as `$(\uppi)$', that uses digits of $\uppi=3.14\dots$ base four, to select actions \cite{TimLavLav25}.
+We show the average run time of the algorithm, how often the values for the whole state space converge (frequency of convergence), and the time it takes for the value of the initial state to converge.

-Unsurprisingly, the model-free Dijkstra algorithm has the fastest run time, followed by model-free asynchronous and then synchronous value iteration.
+Unsurprisingly, the model-free Dijkstra algorithm has the fastest run time, followed by model-free asynchronous and then synchronous value iteration (these run times include graph exploration).
 The fastest version of \ql{} is purely greedy ($\epsilon = 0$).
 As a result, we can see that the more randomness we introduce in the form of increasing $\epsilon$, the slower the algorithm runs.
 However, there is a reverse relationship on the convergence rate: lower $\epsilon$ decreases the frequency of convergence.
 This aligns with intuition because less exploration will prevent states from being visited sufficiently often with high probability.
 However, as $\epsilon$ increases, both the convergence frequency and run time increase.

-Interestingly, note that a lower $\epsilon$ value causes the optimal cost-to-go from the initial state to converge faster.
-If our goal is to purely find the optimal path between the initial and the goal and the system is deterministic, picking $\epsilon = 0$ is often the best choice.
+Interestingly, for lower $\epsilon$ values, the optimal cost-to-go value from the initial state converges faster.
+Based on this observation, if the objective is to simply find an optimal path between the initial and the goal states when the system is deterministic, picking $\epsilon = 0$ is often the best choice.

-The model-free version of Dijkstra's algorithm is 134.65 times faster and uses 22.88 times fewer actions than \ql{} with $\epsilon = 0$.
-The relationship pattern observed between the different \ql{} under different parameters, and the model-free approaches holds, for all problems we studied, although the difference in overall performance varies.
+The model-free version of Dijkstra's algorithm is on average 134.65 times faster and uses 22.88 times fewer actions than \ql{} with $\epsilon = 0$.
+If the objective is not only to find an optimal path from the initial state, but to find the optimal cost-to-go values for all states, we choose $\epsilon = 0.9$, since this is the value for which \ql{} converges consistently with the lowest run time.
+In this case, model-free Dijkstra's algorithm is 249.62 times faster and uses 46.50 times fewer actions, which is an even bigger difference in performance.
+We observed that the relative performance among the different \ql{} variants and the model-free approaches is consistent across all problems studied, although the magnitude of the performance differences varies.